dpluong/chip-8/docs/PROJECT DOCUMENT.md

 The purpose of this project is to help understand how to create applications in a team setting and will be used to show competence in the topics taught by CMPT 276.

-The final release of the product is expected on April 8, 2019, with intermediate releases required as described in "Software Methodology".
+The final release of the product is expected on April 8, 2019, with intermediate releases required as described in "Software Methodology & Timeframe".

 ## In-person Meeting Times
 The members of the team shall meet at least weekly for a period of at most 90 minutes every Monday after class.
 Meetings will by held in **room 3262** if possible.